pagkly/Zed/Investopedia3/Quadruple Witching.md

 Quadruple witching refers to a date on which stock index futures, stock index options, stock options, and single stock futures expire simultaneously.
 While stock options contracts and index options expire on the third Friday of every month, all four asset classes expire simultaneously on the third Friday of March, June, September, and December.

-Quadruple witching is similar to the [triple witching](https://www.investopedia.com/terms/t/triplewitchinghour.asp) dates, when three out of the four markets expire at the same time, or [double witching](https://www.investopedia.com/terms/d/doublewitching.asp), when two markets out of the four markets expire at the same time.
+Quadruple witching is similar to the [[triple witching]](https://www.investopedia.com/terms/t/triplewitchinghour.asp) dates, when three out of the four markets expire at the same time, or [[double witching]](https://www.investopedia.com/terms/d/doublewitching.asp), when two markets out of the four markets expire at the same time.

 ### Key Takeaways